(A Repeat from 2012, and yes, another Scrooge story!)

 The hospital were I worked had a department for childbirth education and community marketing and my friend Denise was the Department Head.
 She was a nurse as well as a lactation consultant and had always wanted to work in Labor & Delivery although she had never had the opportunity to do so.
 I worked in this department with Denise for a year until the hospital downsized and I returned to my job in Labor & Delivery.

 I was almost skipping as I walked down the hall and across the crosswalk to Denise's office.
 I had to work hard to keep myself from giggling.
+I was "as giddy as a schoolboy" as Scrooge said of himself that Christmas morning.
 I knew that I was about to bring unbelievable pleasure and joy not only to Denise, but also to all those who would be blessed by her care.
 Having worked with her for years, I knew that our nurses would find working with Denise a great blessing as well.

 I had to wait a few minutes until she was free, but then I sat on the familiar love seat across from her desk.
 I can't even remember how I brought it up, or what I said, but I will never forget the look on her face.